Zer0plusOne/HTB-Machines/HTB-Analytics/Documentation/WriteUp.md

 uname  -r
 ```

-For this machine, [CVE-2021-3493](https://github.com/briskets/CVE-2021-3493/tree/main) so you just have to get into the repository and follow the steps to take advantage of this vector.
+This machine results vulnerable to [CVE-2021-3493](https://github.com/briskets/CVE-2021-3493/tree/main) so you just have to get into the repository and follow the steps to take advantage of this vector.

 On your local machine open a simple http server with python so you can send the file to the target: